 The Barnhouse Stone, Stenness

-The Barnhouse Stone is a solitary monolith, approximately half a mile (700m) to the south-east of the Standing Stones o' Stenness.
+The Barnhouse Stone is a solitary monolith, approximately half a mile (700m) to the south-east of the Stones of Stenness.

 Standing in a field near Maeshowe, the Barnhouse Stone is clearly visible from the main Kirkwall to Stromness road.

-Upon first glance, however, the lichen covered stone looks fairly insignificant - especially when compared to the Stenness giants to the north-west.
+On first glance, the lichen-covered stone looks fairly insignificant - especially when compared to the Stenness giants a short distance away, to the north-west.

 Appearances, however, can be deceptive.